abkour/moonlight/src/demos/06_tetris/README.md

 #### Tetris block

 A tetris block is defined by four tuples.
 Each tuple defines the location of a 2D miniblock on the playfield.
-Additionally, a tetris block contains a block id, that is used to identify what shape it is, a color id that identifies what color it has and a rotation id, that identifies in what rotational state it is in.
+Additionally, a tetris block contains a block id, that is used to identify what shape it has, a color id that identifies what color it has and a rotation id, that identifies in what rotational state it is in.